 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-The liabilities of the SEDC exceeded its assets at the close of the most recent fiscal year by \$9.7 million (net deficit).
-The SEDC's total net position increased during the year by \$2.0 million.
+The liabilities of the SEDC exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by \$2.4 million (net deficit).
+The SEDC's total net deficit was reduced during the year by \$0.9 million.
 Management anticipates the current and future fiscal years' financial positions will reflect a deficit of net position through the life of the outstanding bonded indebtedness.